tetraprism95/URLFetch/README.md

-# URLFetch
+# URLSession

-Simple URL Fetch.
+Simple URLSession task to get and also post custom key/value.

 Simply fetching fake URL API for practice.